-Member ID Cards: Paperwork, including enrollment changes must be received by 12/1 to ensure Member ID Cards are mailed by 12/31 for a 1/1 effective date.
+Member ID cards: paperwork, including enrollment changes must be received by 12/1 to ensure Member ID cards are mailed by 12/31 for a 1/1 effective date.

-We encourage our groups and brokers to look at Web and Electronic Enrollment options for submitting member activity.
+We encourage our groups and brokers to look at web and electronic enrollment options for submitting member activity.
 Please have conversations with your Account Managers regarding these options.

-Member signatures in the event they are unattainable: eSignatures are permissible as long as the eSignature is on our application, it is accepted.
+Member signatures in the event they are unattainable: eSignatures are permissible as long as the eSignature is on our application.
 We are allowing applications to be reviewed and processed without a signature if you are unable to obtain it.
-We will, however, need the signature to be sent to us electronically or mailed when it is possible to do so.
+We will, however, need the signature either sent to us electronically or mailed when it is possible to do so.

-Signature Requirements: In most cases member signatures are required for: New Enrollment, COBRA Adds, Re-enrolls, Student Certification and anytime activity is processed that results in a contract change or benefit change.
+Signature requirements: In most cases member signatures are required for: New Enrollment, COBRA Adds, Reenrolls, Student Certification and anytime activity is processed that results in a contract change or benefit change.
 This includes re-instates if over 30 days from the cancellation date; a new enrollment transaction/paper application is needed to enroll.
-Note: For Self-Insured a subscriber's signature is required for all activity unless it is a transfer to COBRA.
+NOTE: For Self-Insured Plans a subscriber's signature is required for all activity unless it is a transfer to COBRA.
 In this case an enrollment application is not required, however, we do require a COBRA Election Form.

-Electronic Forms: To ensure you are using the most current forms, please download all forms from the Univera Healthcare site.
-From the Employers page and Brokers page, click on Resources, then select Forms.
+Electronic forms: To ensure you are using the most current forms, please download all forms from the Univera Healthcare website.
+From the Employers website and Brokers website, click on Resources, then select Forms.